LordMoMA/Cracking-Coding-Questions-by-Patterns/Blind75-150/Backtracking.md

 ```

 The time complexity of the generateParenthesis function is O(4^n/sqrt(n)), where n is the given number n.
 This is the Nth Catalan number, which is the number of valid parentheses strings with n pairs of parentheses.
 The time complexity is determined by the number of recursive calls, which is the Nth Catalan number.

+The function is generating all valid combinations of n pairs of parentheses.
+In the worst case, it's similar to generating all combinations of 2n bits (since a pair of parentheses can be thought of as an opening bit and a closing bit), which would be 2^(2n) or 4^n combinations.

+The sqrt(n) factor in the denominator is a result of the Catalan number sequence, which counts the number of valid parentheses expressions.

+The first few Catalan numbers for n = 0, 1, 2, 3, ... are 1, 1, 2, 5, 14, 42, 132, ....
+The nth Catalan number is given by the formula C(n) = (2n)! / ((n + 1)! * n!).

+The space complexity of the generateParenthesis function is O(n), where n is the input to the function.

+Here's why:

+The res slice that stores the results will, in the worst case, contain all valid combinations of parentheses.
+The number of valid combinations is given by the nth Catalan number, which is O(4^n / sqrt(n)).
+However, we only count the number of strings (combinations), not the total size of these strings.
+So, the res slice contributes O(1) to the space complexity.

+The path string that is built up during the recursion can have a maximum length of 2n (n opening parentheses and n closing parentheses).
+This string is built up and torn down during the recursion, but at any given time, the maximum length is 2n.
+So, the path string contributes O(n) to the space complexity.

+The recursion stack can go as deep as 2n (in the case where we add n opening parentheses and then n closing parentheses).
+Each recursive call adds a new layer to the stack.
+So, the recursion stack contributes O(n) to the space complexity.

+Adding these up, the total space complexity is O(n).